canonical/lxd/specs/rest-api.md

 # Introduction
-All the communications between lxd and its clients happen using a RESTful API over http which is then encapsulated over either SSL for remote operations or a unix socket for local operations.
+All the communications between LXD and its clients happen using a RESTful API over http which is then encapsulated over either SSL for remote operations or a unix socket for local operations.